shulthz/bitshares.foundation/_workers/2019-09-global-marketing-board.md

  - Define BitShares target groups, and for each of those the message, marketing emphasis and if suitable own branding
  - Streamline marketing process to a common vision
     - Includes interaction and collaboration with other workers for marketing purposes
-    - Funnel System - Map �buyer's journey� and touch points for users from Zero BitShares Awareness -> BitShares Evangelist (and everywhere in between)
+    - Funnel System - Map "buyer's journey" and touch points for users from Zero BitShares Awareness -> BitShares Evangelist (and everywhere in between)
  - Streamline social media presence
  - Do advertisement campaigns
  - Do promotional / sponsorship activities